EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Methodology

 Another requirement for the encoder is size invariance, which refers to the ability to handle a growing dataset $\mathcal{D}_t$ as samples are acquired.
 As new data points are added, the encoder must adapt without being explicitly retrained or altered.
 The DeepSets architecture inherently provides this property by summing over the data representations, allowing it to naturally handle datasets of varying sizes.
 Note that the aggregation in \eqref{eq:deepsets} could be replaced with other permutation-invariant functions, e.g., arithmetic mean.

-While permutation and size invariance are important, not all data points contribute equally to the decision-making process in BO: some points may be more relevant than others in determining the next query point.
-To address this, we incorporate an attention mechanism into the proposed model~\citep{vaswani2017attention}.
-The attention mechanism assigns weights to each data point based on its relevance, effectively allowing the model to ``focus'' on the critical information.
+While permutation and size invariance are important, data points may not contribute equally to the decision-making process in BO: some points may be more relevant than others in determining the next query point.
+We therefore incorporate an attention mechanism~\citep{vaswani2017attention}, which assigns weights to each data point based on its learned relevance, effectively allowing the model to ``focus'' on the critical information.
+Note that attention-based architectures have found success in encoding general datasets in other applications~\citep{gordonconvolutional,simpson2021kernel}.

 Mathematically, the attention weights $\alpha_i$ for each data point $( x_i,y_i )$ are computed as:

 where $f_\mathrm{att}$ is a scoring function that measures the relevance of each data point.
 The final output is then computed as: